Review: Fine Track Polygon Nest - New possibilities for synthetic sleeping bags

 Summary of recommended points

-- Washing and other maintenance is easier than down
+- Maintenance, such as washing, is easier than down

 I'm curious about this

-- The unique texture and sound that comes with it when you go inside makes you feel like you're inclined to like it.
-It may not suit people who are particular about sleep or those who want the same sensation as feather sleeping bags.
+- The unique texture and sound when you get inside may be something some people will love and some will hate.
+It may not be suitable for those who are particular about their sleep or who want the same feel as a down sleeping bag

-- The cost (price) is high for synthetic fibers, and may be a bit harsh for those looking for cheap ones.
-However, considering the functionality overall, it is cost-effective.
-I think it's how you judge that point.
+- The cost (price) is a bit high for a synthetic fiber, so it may be a bit tough for those looking for something cheap.
+However, if you consider the overall functionality, it is good value for money.
+It depends on how you judge that point

 Summary: What kind of activities do you recommend?

-This model is made by taking out only the good points of feathers and synthetic fibers and combining them together.
-These synthetic insulation materials created by human wisdom and passion are still full of possibilities and are a very interesting genre.
-In this context, this Polygon Nest is a new generation sleeping bag that has been released with innovative performance.
-This is a recommended gear that can be used for all kinds of active use and is attractive to cover a wide range of people, from advanced users to beginners!
+This model combines the best features of down and synthetic fibers.
+Synthetic insulation materials, created with human ingenuity and passion, are full of potential and are a very interesting genre.
+And within this, the Polygon Nest is a new-generation sleeping bag with innovative performance.
+This is a recommended gear that is suitable for any active activity and has appeal to a wide range of people, from advanced to beginners!

-He has a background as a mountain hut manager and shop staff, and is also a certified mountain climbing guide, so he is well-versed in the world of mountains.
-We have a track record of handling and providing advice on many gears up to now.
-An unparalleled (particularly maniacal) gear nerd.
+has experience as a mountain hut manager and shop staff member, and is also a certified mountain guide, so he is well-versed in the world of mountains in general.
+He has handled a wide range of gear and has a track record of providing advice.
+He is an unrivaled (especially maniacal) gear geek.

 Looking for reviewers